Florian ZaBach: Biography

 ZaBach was born in Chicago, the only child of Florian ZaBach Sr., who played clarinet with the Vienna Philharmonic, and Anna Morganfort-ZaBach.
-He studied music and learned to play the violin with his father and at the Chicago Cosmopolitan Conservatory of Music.
-At the age of 12, he debuted with the Chicago Symphony orchestra playing the Mendelssohn concerto.
+He studied music and learned to play the violin with his father at the Chicago Cosmopolitan Conservatory of Music.
+At the age of 12, he debuted with the Chicago Symphony Orchestra playing the Mendelssohn concerto.
 He went to the Prague Conservatory in Czechoslovakia to further his violin studies.

 When he returned to the United States, he joined the music staff of Chicago's NBC and WGN radio stations.
 After 2 1/2 years in the Army Medical Corps as a private and a corporal, he resumed his musical career in Washington, D.C. at the Mayflower Hotel.
 Television's Arthur Godfrey discovered him there, and ZaBach appeared on Godfrey's show several times.
 He also appeared on most of the television shows emanating from New York at the time: Ed Sullivan, Milton Berle, Ken Murray, Red Skelton, Steve Allen, Jack Paar and 25 appearances on The Tonight Show.
 For over a year he performed five one-hour shows daily, seven days a week as master of ceremonies, orchestra conductor and violin soloist on the stage of Strand Theatre on Broadway.

 ZaBach then moved to Hollywood, where he filmed the "Florian ZaBach" show, a weekly half-hour television series that was syndicated nationwide in more than 90 markets and in major cities throughout the world.
 He also appeared with major symphony orchestras as soloist and conductor on their pops concerts in the United States and in London, Vienna, Genoa, Venice, Australia and Beijing, among other concert halls.

 ZaBach recorded many albums for Mercury and Decca using his 1732 Guarnerius del Gesu violin, created in Cremona, Italy. including million-seller "The Hot Canary" on Decca in 1951 and a minor hit "When The White Lilacs Bloom Again' on Mercury in 1956.

 ZaBach spent the later years of his life living and working in Clarks Summit, Pennsylvania.
 His compositions and musical arrangements were donated to the Florian ZaBach Papers in the Library of Congress in August 2005.
 He died at Scranton, Pennsylvania on February 25, 2006.